Entities

 Introducer: They are listed as an introducer within a relationship.

 An entity can be known to your organisation in any number of contexts simultaneously.
-For example, "John Smith" might be your customer, but may also be the beneficial owner of "Example Limited" which is also your customer.
+For example, if "John Smith" is your customer, but is also beneficial owner of your other customer "EG Holdings Ltd".

 eg. Human Beings